 We hope you love the products we recommend!
 Just so you know, when you buy through links on our site, we may earn an affiliate commission.
 This adds no cost to our readers, for more information read our earnings disclosure.

 If you’re wondering how to secure yourself on a roof, then you’ve come to the right place.
-After weeks of research, we’ve put together this roofing safety guide including roof safety equipment recommendations, to help you choose the right products.
+After weeks of research, we’ve put together this roofing safety guide including roof safety equipment recommendations to help you choose the right products.

 According to OSHA, wearing a personal fall arrest system (PFAS) is required by law if the worker is exposed to a fall of 6 feet or more.